Skip to main content

 The Company’s Ongoing Efforts

-Many of the programs and strategies responding to prescription opioid misuse and abuse described in the section below were developed in association with discussions among our Board, its Committees, and management, including our cross-functional, enterprise-wide Corporate Compliance Committee and the newly-formed Controlled Substance Governance Committee.
+Many of the programs and strategies responding to prescription opioid misuse and abuse described in the section below were developed in association with discussions among our Board, its Committees, and management, including our cross-functional, enterprise-wide Corporate Compliance Committee and the Controlled Substance Governance Committee.
 Actions taken by management include the following:

 • Providing safe prescription drug disposal options in more communities

-We have installed more than 3,900 safe medication disposal units in CVS Pharmacy locations nationwide.
-As of December 2023, these disposal units, along with those the company has donated to local law enforcement agencies, have collected more than 6 million pounds of unwanted medication.
+We have installed more than 4,100 safe medication disposal units in CVS Pharmacy locations nationwide.
+As of November 2025, these disposal units, along with those the company has donated to local law enforcement agencies, have collected more than 10 million pounds of unwanted medication.

 In addition, many CVS Pharmacy locations, including those that do not currently have a safe medication disposal kiosk, offer DisposeRx packets at no cost to patients filling select opioid prescriptions.
 According to the manufacturer, when water and the DisposeRx powder are added to a pill bottle with unwanted prescription medications, the combination produces a biodegradable gel, allowing for safe disposal at home.